Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: Results and Discussions

 For the initially product state, the entanglement dynamics of two atoms under the dipole-dipole interaction is displayed in Fig.7.
-Fig.7a indicates that the entanglement negativity will increase to a maximum from zero then decline to the steady value in the weak coupling condition when $\Omega=12$, and a bigger SGI parameter corresponds to a greater maximal value.
-In the strong coupling condition, the entanglement negativity firstly increase to more than 0.9 from zero then oscillates damply to the steady value when $\Omega=12$ and a bigger SGI parameter corresponds to a larger amplitude of oscillation, as shown Fig.7b.
+Fig.7a indicates that the entanglement negativity will increase to the different steady values from zero under the weak coupling condition when $\Omega=3\gamma _{0}$ Hz, and a bigger SGI parameter corresponds to a greater maximal value.
+Under the strong coupling condition, the entanglement negativity firstly increases from zero to about 0.95 then oscillates damply to the steady value when $\Omega=3\gamma _{0}$ Hz and a bigger SGI parameter corresponds to a larger amplitude of oscillation, as shown Fig.7b.
 Furthermore, the steady values of entanglement negativity are respectively 0.36 (when $\theta=1$) and 0.2 (when $\theta<1$) for both weak and strong coupling conditions.
-Therefore, the two atoms not only can be entangled, but also can achieve a very high value of entanglement negativity when $\Omega=12$ though they are initially in a product state.
+Therefore, the two atoms not only can be entangled, but also can achieve a very large value of entanglement negativity when $\Omega=3\gamma _{0}$ Hz though they are initially in a product state.

-To further demonstrate the effect of dipole-dipole interaction on entanglement dynamics, we draw the curves of entanglement dynamics of two atoms in the initially product state when $\theta=0$ (see Fig.8).
-From Fig.8a, we see that, in the weak coupling condition, the entanglement raises to 0.2 when $\Omega=0$ while it will rise to a certain maximum and then decrease to 0.2 when $\Omega>0$.
-The greater the dipole-dipole interaction, the greater the maximal entanglement.
-Fig.8b shows that, in the strong coupling condition, the dipole-dipole interaction plays a significant role in the regulation of entanglement.
-For example, the entanglement negativity firstly rises then decays to 0.2 with small oscillations when $\Omega=0$, and the amplitude and period of oscillation of entanglement negativity increase significantly with $\Omega$ increasing.
-Thus, during the preparation of the entangled state, the dipole-dipole interaction between the atoms can enlarge the degree of entanglement and prolong the entangled time.
+To further demonstrate the effect of dipole-dipole interaction on entanglement dynamics, we draw the curves of entanglement dynamics of two atoms in the initially product state under the different dipole-dipole interaction when $\theta=0$ (see Fig.8).
+From Fig.8a, we see that, under the weak coupling condition, the entanglement raises to 0.2 when $\Omega=0$ Hz while it will rise to a certain maximum and then decrease to 0.2 when $\Omega>0$ Hz.
+The greater the dipole-dipole interaction is, the greater the entanglement peak is.
+Fig.8b shows that, under the strong coupling condition, the dipole-dipole interaction plays a significant role in the regulation of entanglement.
+For example, the entanglement negativity firstly rises from zero and then oscillates to 0.2 when $\Omega=0$ Hz.
+However, the entanglement negativity will increase to about 1.0 from zero when $\Omega=5\gamma _{0}$ Hz.
+The amplitude and period of oscillation of entanglement negativity increase significantly with the increase of $\Omega$.
+Thus, the dipole-dipole interaction can enlarge the entanglement and prolong the entangled time.